...

 • Cotton swab #1: Roll once at the junction of vertical & horizontal canal; stain with Diff-Quik for instant cytology.

-• Cotton swab #2: Sterile tip into red-top tube, overnight cool-ship to IDEXX for culture & sensitivity.
+• Cotton swab #2: Sterile tip into red-top tube, overnight cool-ship to IDEXX Labs for culture & sensitivity.

 If your dog is on antibiotics right now without a culture, you’re breeding super-bacteria.
 Full stop.
+Veterinary care for French Bulldog ears requires this step.

-The 3-Stage Treatment Ladder
+🪜 The 3-Stage Treatment Ladder

 High quality realistic photo of Health and Wellness related to French Bulldog Eye Problems: Prevention & Treatment Guide, professional quality, detailed, excellent lighting, clear composition

-Stage 1: Mild (First 48 h, no ulceration)
+Stage 1: Mild (First 48h, no ulceration)

-1. Clean: 0.2 % chlorhexidine flush (NOT vinegar or witch-hazel) warmed to body temp.
-Fill canal, massage 30 s, let the shake do the work.
+Clean: 0.2% chlorhexidine flush (NOT vinegar or witch-hazel) warmed to body temp.
+Fill canal, massage 30s, let the shake do the work.
+Drops: 1% clotrimazole + 0.1% dexamethasone BID x 5 days.
+Stop if discharge turns watery.
+Dry: Low, cool blow-dryer 30s per ear.
+Test heat on your inner wrist first.

 Stage 2: Moderate (odor + pain + swelling)

-• Diet dive: Pull chicken, beef, wheat for 8 weeks.
+Add systemic antibiotic: Clavamox 13.75 mg/kg BID for 14 days OR culture-directed choice.
+Pain shutdown: Oclacitinib 0.5 mg/kg SID 7 days resets the itch-scratch loop.
+Diet dive: Pull chicken, beef, wheat for 8 weeks.
 Consult a nutrition plan so your pup doesn’t lose muscle.

 Stage 3: Surgical Bailout (stenosis or rupture)

-If the canal is > 50 % closed or the eardrum is gone, total ear canal ablation (TECA) is cheaper long-term:
+If the canal is >50% closed or eardrum gone, total ear canal ablation (TECA) is cheaper long-term.
+TECA cost: $2,800–$4,200 USD.
+Success: 94% owner satisfaction at 12 months vs 34% who roll the antibiotic dice another year.

-The Hidden Diet Trigger
+🍽️ The Hidden Diet Trigger

-Prevention Isn’t Monthly Drops—It’s a System
+🛡️ Prevention Isn’t Monthly Drops—It’s a System

 The Comprehensive Guide to French Bulldog Breed Specific Information - Detailed ink drawing of a French Bulldog's skeletal and muscular system, showing the unique anatomy of the breed.
 Annotations in elegant cursive script provide insights into each part, all set against an antique parchment background.